thesilverage/thesilverage.com/content/games/fortuno/index.md

 ## Lesbian Endgame

-If only two players remain, remove the following cards from the deck as they are played, flipped, or drawn, without allowing them to perform any function:
+If only two players remain, remove the following cards from the deck as they are played (still treated as the top of the discard pile), flipped (flip again), or drawn (draw again), without allowing them to perform any function:
  - All Aces, Princes and Knights;
  - The Fool, The Magus, The Emperor, The Empress, The Hierophant, The Lovers, The Hermit, The Hanged Man, The Devil, and The Tower.

-Played or flipped cards are still treated as the top of the discard pile for the next player.

 {% footer() %}
 Created by:<br>